 - Rapid publication – all articles are subject to stringent peer review and fast turnaround times, ensuring prompt publication through our continuous publication policy

 - Trusted international brands – JIM maintains the scientific and international reputation of the AFMR and BMJ

-Manuscripts should be submitted via the JIM online manuscript submission site, which can be found here.
+Manuscripts should be submitted via the JIM online manuscript submission site.
 If your article was previously submitted to another BMJ journal and was rejected, we will happily assist in transferring the files to the JIM site.
-Please email the editorial office at email@example.com for help with this (note that the manuscript must not still be under consideration by any other journal).
+Please email the editorial office at firstname.lastname@example.org for help with this (note that the manuscript must not still be under consideration by any other journal).